Holt, Norfolk: Holt Hall

-It was owned by Henry Burcham-Rogers, who inherited it from his father John Rogers in 1906.

-Henry Burcham-Rogers kept the hall until his death in 1945.

-Holt Hall is currently a field studies centre run by Norfolk County Council.
+The hall, which stands in an 86 acre estate made up of ancient woodlands, lawns, lakes and gardens, was built in the 1840s and extended in the 1860s.
+It was owned by John Rogers, whose son Henry Burcham-Rogers inherited it from his father in 1906 and was still the owner when he died in 1945.
+A Grade II listed building, it was subsequently owned by Norfolk County Council, who used it as an outdoor education centre.
+In 2023, it was sold to Gresham's School, with funding from James Dyson, a former student, making the acquisition possible.
+In August 2024, despite objections from Historic England and The Victorian Society, the school was granted planning permission to demolish the north, services wing of the house and add a modern extension.

 Byfords

 1–3 Shirehall Plain – The building is thought to be the oldest house in Holt (the cellar dates back to the 15th century), a survivor of the great fire of Holt in 1708 and a further fire in the building in 1906.
 The premises traded as a hardware shop or ironmonger's for over 100 years under the ownership of the Byford family.
 Byfords is now run as a café, delicatessen and B&B.

 Blind Sam

 Blind Sam is the name given locally to the Queen Victoria Jubilee Lantern located in Obelisk Plain.
 From the year of Victoria's Golden Jubilee in 1887 until 1921 it stood in the Market Place, where it had two functions, to provide light to the Market Place and to provide drinking water from two fountains at the bottom.
 The light was powered by the town's gas supply, which at the time was sporadic and unreliable, hence the nickname "Blind Sam".
 It was moved to Obelisk Plain in 1921 to make way for the war memorial.
 Made by ironmongers in Glasgow, it was restored in the 1990s.